Barbara Holub

 • Waste Value Rising

-"The Laughter that Gets Caught in Your Throat" took place in the frame of the "Performing Public Art Festival" (organized by the University of Applied Arts Vienna), Vienna Biennale 2015
+"The Laughter that Gets Caught in Your Throat" took place in the frame of the "Performing Public Art Festival" (curated by Peter Weibel and Gerald Bast; University of Applied Arts Vienna), Vienna Biennale 2015

 assistant: Marie-Christin Rissinger